derekargueta/Homebrew-Formulas/README.md

-tor           | anonymous distributed network wifi-password | Sweet bash script that shows you the wifi password of the current network you're on wget          | file retrieval via HTTP, HTTPS, and FTP zsh           | Great shell
+tor           | anonymous distributed network wifi-password | Sweet bash script that shows you the wifi password of the current network you're on wget          | file retrieval via HTTP, HTTPS, and FTP youtube-dl    | Command-line tool for downloading Youtube videos.
+Useful for watching conference talks on flights and other no-wifi areas. zsh           | Great shell